 Global Mediation’s highly-skilled mediators facilitate both parties in working towards a swift, cost-effective and mutually beneficial settlement, as well as attempting to keep projects to timescales and rebuilding trust and relationships.

-For more information on Global Mediation’s building and construction mediation service, please contact us or request a callback by completing the form on the right.
+For more information on Global Mediation’s building and construction mediation service, please contact us.

 Examples of cases mediated